 7. Take Gamification Seriously

 Employees don't transform into robots the moment they walk through your organization's doors.
 Gamification and opportunities for having fun are great for making people feel welcome and allowing them to express their individuality.
 Such efforts can also help them get to know their colleagues, and they have the power to establish feelings of belonging that boost employee engagement and improve retention.
 One great example of this kind of initiative comes from Allegiant Air, a low-cost airline headquartered outside of Las Vegas, Nevada.
-They hold a monthly “Cutest Pet” contest in which employees use their company app to submit pictures of their pets.
+They hold a monthly “Cutest Pet” contest (picture above) in which employees use their company app to submit pictures of their pets.
 The first twelve submissions are entered into the contest, and every app user can cast a vote, with the winning picture receiving a prize.
 Employees are always eager to enter the contest; every month, the twelve submissions fill up within hours—without any internal advertising.